Drops Language App Review: Dripping with Potential or Running Dry?

 However, there are also categories—such as gardening, cosmetics and even prison—that perhaps aren’t ones you’d commonly see in other language learning apps.

 That means there’s a lot of color and diversity to the words you learn with Drops.
-The upcoming categories can also be considered motivational factors that spur your daily usage of the app.
+The upcoming categories can also be motivational factors that fuel your daily studies.

 With the free version of Drops, you can access upcoming vocabulary lists only after completing your current ones.
 The premium version would let you jump to different topics.